logaretm/vee-validate/docs/src/templates/markdown/api/validator.md

 });
 ```

-Returns a `Promise` The ErrorBag will be populated with any errors encountered, Throws if any error has been encountered.
+Returns a `Promise` The ErrorBag will be populated with any errors encountered, throws if any error has been encountered.
 You can access the `errors` property directly which is an instance of the `ErrorBag`.

 ```js
 const errorBag = validator.errors;
 ```

-The more options you provide to `attach` method the greater the field capabilities increases, for example providing a `getter` function option will allow the validator the find the field value whenever it needs to, for example you will be able to call `validateAll` and `validate` without having to provide any values.
+The more options you provide to `attach` method, the greater the field capabilities increase.
+For example, providing a `getter` function option will allow the validator the find the field value whenever it needs to.
+So you will be able to call `validateAll` and `validate` without having to provide any values.

 ```js
 this.$validator.validate('field');